galaxyproject/training-material/topics/statistics/tutorials/simorgh/tutorial.md

 Although this would not count as a prediction that incorporates learned protein dynamics, you can run SIMORGH without BBFlow to isolate the effect of aggregation.

-This time we run SIMORGH on `6N5J PDB fixed chainA` without using BBflow.
+This time we run SIMORGH on `6N5J PDB fixed chainB` without using BBflow.

 > <hands-on-title> SIMORGH </hands-on-title>
 >
 > 1. {% tool [SIMORGH](toolshed.g2.bx.psu.edu/repos/bgruening/SIMORGH/SIMORGH/1.0.1+galaxy0) %} with the following parameters:
 >    - *"I certify that I am NOT using this tool for commercial purposes."*: `Yes`
->    - *"PDB file"*: `6N5J PDB fixed chainA`
+>    - *"PDB file"*: `6N5J PDB fixed chainB`
 >    - *"Run BBflow?"*: `No`
 >
 {: .hands_on}

 > <question-title></question-title>
 >
-> 1. How does the prediction on the static `6N5J PDB fixed chainA` (without BBFlow) compare to the prediction that used the BBFlow ensemble?
+> 1. How does the prediction on the static `6N5J PDB fixed chainB` (without BBFlow) compare to the prediction that used the BBFlow ensemble?
 >
 > > <solution-title></solution-title>
 > >